19hours/sg-statutes/Acts/Income Tax Act.md

 [2/92; 7/2007]

-(4) Where any person has been convicted of an offence for failing to comply with section 44(16) and such conviction is subsequent to a conviction for an offence for failing to comply with section 44(15) in respect of the same year of assessment, he shall be liable to a further penalty of $50 for every day during which the offence is continued after such conviction.

-[28/92; 7/2007]
+(4) [Deleted by Act 19 of 2013 wef 01/01/2014]

 (5) [Deleted by Act 19 of 2013 wef 28/11/2013]

-(6) The Comptroller may compound any offence punishable under this section, and may before judgment stay or compound any proceedings thereunder.
+(6) The Comptroller may compound any offence punishable under this section (including an offence for the contravention of a provision that has been repealed), and may before judgment stay or compound any proceedings thereunder.

+[Act 19 of 2013 wef 01/01/2014]

 ### Penalty for failure to make return